 But you don't want to see just Avignon and Florence.
 Just south of Avignon are the art towns of Arles and St. Remy.
 If you like, why not spend a couple of days in Arles and a day in St. Remy?
 Nature lovers will want to head down to the Camargue for a day or two.

-Other fine places include the Luberon, just west of Avignon and make famous by Peter Mayle.
-We spent a week in this part of Provence and enjoyed it very much.
+Other fine places include the Luberon, just west of Avignon and made famous by Peter Mayle.

 After a week or so (or longer if you can) it's time to head for Tuscany.
 The route takes you along the Mediterranean coast, so you have many options for breaking up the drive by spending the night in interesting towns along the way.